kurtsson/jekyll-multiple-languages-plugin/README.md

 ## 5. Usage
 ### 5.1.
 Translating strings
-To add a translated string into your web page use one of these liquid tags:
+To add a translated string into your web page, use one of these liquid tags:

 ```liquid
 {% t key %}